himselfv/manifestenum/readme.md

 ## Componentization effort

-This project also contains an effort to properly componentize modern version of Windows (7+) into a set of distinct applications, technologies and features which can be uninstalled without affecting other components, and explain their purpose and relations.
+This project also contains an effort to properly componentize modern versions of Windows (7+) into a set of distinct applications, technologies and features which can be uninstalled without affecting other components, and explain their purpose and relations.

 From the looks of it, CBS Components should have been used for this purpose, but Microsoft have instead decided to lump all OS features together into a few huge components where features are not listed separately.